Avril-Cui/61040-portfolio/assignments/assignment2.md

         an owner User
         a start Time
         an end Time
-        a taskIdSet containing a set of taskIds
+        a taskIdSet set of Strings // contains unique ids

 actions
     addTimeBlock (owner: User, start: Time, end: Time)
+        requires:
-        requires: no adaptive time block exists with this owner, start, and end
+            no adaptive time block exists with this owner, start, and end
         effect:
             create a new adaptive time block $b$ with this owner, start, and end;
             assign $b$ an empty set of tasks;

-    createAdaptiveSchedule (owner: User, taskTable: a set of Tasks, plannedTimeBlocks: a set of TimeBlocks)
-        requires:
-            all time blocks in plannedTimeBlocks has a start that is after the current time
+    createAdaptiveSchedule (owner: User, task: Task, schedule: Schedule, routine: Routine)
         effect:
-            referencing information from tasks' attributes (priority, splittable, deadline, slack, preDependence, postDependence) and the current schedule in plannedTimeBlocks, adaptively generate a new schedule by assigning active tasks to the corresponding AdaptiveBlock under this owner
+            based on (task, schedule, and routine), adaptively generate a new schedule of tasks by assigning active tasks to the corresponding AdaptiveBlock under this owner

 ```

 ## Synchronizations